bloominstituteoftechnology/C-Web-Server/FAQ.md

 TCP layer issues are rare, and are usually a consequence of issues at the IP or Ethernet layer.

-Presentation layer issues (HTTP, FTP, etc) tend to be program bugs, and you just debug them normally.
+Application layer issues (HTTP, FTP, etc) tend to be program bugs, and you just debug them normally.

 </p></details></p>